mnuthan1/Vilma/filestore/README.md

 ## Features

-* uploaded files are stored in hashed buckets
+* File upload and download
+* File versioning capabilities
-* files are renamed with uniq ID on disk for security reasons
+* File names are hashed with unique string